-- Printers can print UV elements on both the front and the back of the card.
-A two-sided card design with UV on both the front and back uses two panel sets of the ribbon. - If the card design contains the UV color, but UV ribbon is not detected in the printer, UV elements are treated as normal color elements. - Do not print an entire card using the UV panel.
+- Printers can print fluorescent elements on both the front and the back of the card.
+A two-sided card design with fluorescent on both the front and back uses two panel sets of the ribbon. - If the card design contains the fluorescent color, but fluorescent ribbon is not detected in the printer, fluorescent elements are treated as normal color elements. - Do not print an entire card using the fluorescent panel.

-Print UV Design Elements
+Print fluorescent Design Elements

-The following items will print with the UV panel:
+The following items will print with the fluorescent panel:

-- Text set to the UV color. - Vector graphics set to the UV color.
-Vector graphics have components such as lines and fills that the driver processes into a shape. - Raster images (or bitmaps), such as photographs, with the pixel color set to the UV color or white. - You cannot print color photographs with the UV panel directly.
-To print an image using the UV panel, the application must create a two-color image with white as one color and the UV color as the other color. - UV raster images always print over other card elements even if they are placed behind the element in the card design.
+- Text set to the fluorescent color. - Vector graphics set to the fluorescent color.
+Vector graphics have components such as lines and fills that the driver processes into a shape. - Raster images (or bitmaps), such as photographs, with the pixel color set to the fluorescent color or white. - You cannot print color photographs with the fluorescent panel directly.
+To print an image using the fluorescent panel, the application must create a two-color image with white as one color and the fluorescent color as the other color. - Fluorescent raster images always print over other card elements even if they are placed behind the element in the card design.

-Card Layout as Designed: UV raster image placed under text
+Card Layout as Designed:

+fluorescent raster image

+placed under text